kubermatic/docs/content/kubermatic/master/installation/install_kubermatic/_index.en.md

 #kubermatic   True    kubermatic-tls   1h
 ```

-If the certificate does not become ready, `describe` it and follow the chain from Certificate to Order to Challenges.
+If the certificate does not become ready, `kubectl describe` it and follow the chain from Certificate to Order to Challenges.
 Typical faults include bad DNS records or a misconfigured KubermaticConfiguration pointing to a different domain.

 ### Have a Break